 - Try not to look down; in fact, keep your gaze somewhere above the horizon and ‘lead’ with your chest.

 - Keep your stride relaxed, balanced and symmetrical.

 You don’t have to buy ‘barefoot shoes’ yet if you don’t want to.
 Go literally barefoot when practicable, or just practice in your normal shoes (with as little as possible, ideally zero, heel).
-Your brain is re-learning how to walk confidently + in a relaxed way across a variety of surfaces: glass, sharp stones, fire… I’m KIDDING.
-But try soft + hard ground, uneven + smooth, flat + hills.
+Your brain is re-learning how to walk confidently and in a relaxed way across a variety of surfaces: glass, sharp stones, fire… I’m KIDDING.
+But try soft and hard ground, uneven and smooth, flat and hills.
 Just think about your feet when you walk.
 Get to know them a little better.
 Have a little quality time.